C-Otto/BitBook/documentation/commands.md

 ```

 The command output is a list of transactions, similar to what you see in [Get Address Transactions](#get-address-transactions).
-The coin amount indicates the change from/to unknown addresses caused by the transaction, where zero values are not
+The coin amount indicates the change from/to unknown addresses caused by the transaction, where transactions with
-included in the output.
+a value of zero are not included in the output.

 This information is aggregated over all of your owned addresses, so that transactions between your owned addresses do
 not show up (fees are considered to be sent to a foreign address).